-The Audit Committee held two meetings during the Reporting Period.
-Details of director attendance at the Audit Committee meetings during the Reporting Period are set out in a table in the Directors' Report contained within the Company's 2022 Annual Report.
+The Audit Committee held four meetings during the Reporting Period.
+Details of director attendance at the Audit Committee meetings during the Reporting Period are set out in a table in the Directors' Report contained within the Company's 2024 Annual Report.

 Details of each of the director's qualifications are set out in the Directors' Report.
-Anthony Cipriano (Chair) is a member of the Chartered Accountants Australia and New Zealand, whilst Craig Williams and Jennifer Morris are financially literate and have a deep understanding of the industry in which the Company operates.
+Ian Wells (Chair) is a member of CPA Australia, whilst Shane McLeay and Adrienne Parker are financially literate and have a deep understanding of the industry in which the Company operates.